 Unfortunately my mother, who passed away in 2018, was gone by the time I discovered Samuel’s story, but the information she gave me, and the curiosity sparked by his disappearance, helped me to track him across two continents.

 Knowing where people lived is important, too, particularly when it come to identifying your ancestors in official records.
+Relatives will be able to provide this and other useful information to help you in your search.

 The 1901 and 1911 Census